Oct 19, 2023

 “The core health and pharmacy benefits of Medicare Advantage plans have gotten so rich that they are very attractive to consumers,” Jindal said.

-“Our members like that we make a large-scale health plan like Medicare feel local,” Walker said.
+“Our members like that we make a large-scale health plan like Medicare feel local,” Paradiso said.
 “If you call us, you’ll speak with someone right here in Massachusetts who really understands the local network of doctors and the community and the services offered.
 Chances are good they will even have a Boston accent.”

 Finding a plan that works for you